dotlang/language/doc/RFE.md

 	draw(*x, ...)
 }
 ```
+We can even assign `*x` to a binding.
+It's type will be one of shape types but we don't know at compile time.

 ? - Again: How do we address a generic function using a lambda?
 `serialise = (T: type, data: T -> string)`